timotejroiko/discord.js-light/README.md

 Partials from events should now properly have their `partial` properties set to true.

 Fetching data does not automatically cache if cache limits are set to 0.
-Instead, all caches have an additional method `.cache.forceSet()`, which is the same as `.cache.set()` but works even if the cache is disabled.
-Use this to manually cache fetched items.
+Use the non-standard `Collection#forceSet` method instead to manually cache fetched items.
 Manually cached items can be accessed, updated, swept and removed normally.

 The bot member is cached by default (unless removed by the user).
 GuildMemberManager auto-sweep will still remove it if not excluded in your sweepFilter.